 - A retinoid such as prescription tretinoin or my Retinol Anti-Wrinkle Night Cream

 - Zinc Oxide Sunscreen 356 days a year.
-My favorites for the neck and chest include my Pure Physical Sunscreen Spray, Citrix, and Solbar Zinc
+My favorite for the neck and chest is my Sheer Strength Pure Physical Spray SPF 50+ Sunscreen.

 Your question is so great I wanted to post it as part of our "Ask Dr. Bailey" series.
 Thank you for your question!